Muhammad Ibrahim Khan (Hazara leader): End of life

-After his release from Dehmzang prison, Ibrahim Gawsawar lived in Puli Khumri, Baghlan province, because when he was imprisoned with the Ittihad party members, his family and some of his relatives were exiled to Pul Khumri, by Zahir Shah's government.
-Ibrahim Gawsawar lived under the care of the government until the end of his life.
+After his release from Dehmzang prison, Ibrahim Gaosawar lived in Puli Khumri, Baghlan province, because when he was imprisoned with the Ittihad party members, his family and some of his relatives were exiled to Pul Khumri, by Zahir Shah's government.
+Ibrahim Gaosawar lived under the care of the government until the end of his life.
 Finally, he died on the 5 December, 1982, in Pul Khumri.